bensurman/angular-screenmatch/README.md

 Just remember that `is` will not update if the screen is resized.
 It may be more practical to use either `bind` or `once`.

-####How resize events are handled
+## How resize events are handled
 A single event listener is added to `$window` which broadcasts resize events using `$rootScope.$broadcast`.
 The broadcast is wrapped in an `$interval` with a configurable debounce setting, to delay firing it when the window resizes.

 This prevents having to bind an event listener to `$window` every time a directive is used or an angular binding is made.
 Instead, scope is passed as an argument to `bind` or `once` and a listener is registered using `scope.$on`.
 The listener will deregister whenever the scope is destroyed.

 To create a permanent listener, the `scope` argument can be omitted from either `bind` or `once` and it will default to listening on `$rootScope`.
-Use this sparingly!
-There is no easy way to deregister these listeners, although `once` will deregister itself if it finds a match.
+Be careful to unregister any listeners you don't need if you use this feature.

 You can hook into the `$broadcast` event anywhere else in your project by registering your own listener.
-Again, the listener will deregister when the associated scope is destroyed, or you call `$rootScope.$on` and it will listen indefinitely.
+See the [docs](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$on) for more info.

 ```javascript
 scope.$on('screenmatch::resize', function () {